Food Safety Tips for Thanksgiving

 - Wash all vegetables and fruits before you prepare them.

-- Thaw a frozen turkey safely in the refrigerator allowing 3-4 days for thawing or approximately one day for every five pounds.
+Thaw a frozen turkey safely in the refrigerator allowing 3-4 days for thawing or approximately one day for every five pounds.
 Another way to safely thaw a frozen turkey is submerging it in cold water.
 Replace the water every 30 minutes until the turkey is thawed.
 This method takes approximately 30 minutes for each pound the turkey weighs.
 The Food Safety website provides a useful turkey thawing chart and a turkey roasting chart.
+Additional safety tips include:

 - Refrigerate a thawed, or fresh, turkey for no longer than two days before cooking.